rust-lang/nomicon/src/lifetimes.md

 the returned reference can all be shown to be valid for the scope created by the `let s2` binding (see above for information on implicit scopes introduced by `let` bindings).
-So in this case, we can prove that the lifetimes of `&s1`, `&s2` and the returned reference can be unified, and as a result he compiler accepts the program.
+So in this case, we can prove that the lifetimes can be unified, and as a result he compiler accepts the program.

 If, on the other hand, the compiler cannot find such a lifetime, then the